Productivity is the goal, collaboration is our path

 - 95% clash detection reduction, usually found onsite.

 - Reduction of design changes.
-The client understood the design and have a clear vision of how it was going to look like.
+The client understood the design and have a clear vision of how it was going to look.
 This was a result of constant virtual reality walkthroughs in every area.
 They would do a lot of changes in colors, either on walls, spaces or tiny details.
 A lot was set during this.

 - Greater ability to respond to any change in project requirements.